Best Things to do in Dubai in Summer

 Ice skating is not just for those living in cold countries, where lakes are frozen and people can enjoy a day at the ice rink.
 It is also a great place to spend a summer day in a hot country, like the United Arab Emirates.

-Skating is a cold and perfect activity for a hot summer day.
+Skating is a cold and perfect summer activity in Dubai for a hot summer day.
 Ice Dubai is a fun place for the whole family.
 Whether you ride the snow bullet (it is an indoor zip line that rushes you along the ice-skating hall, 16 meters in the air), or take ski lessons, or meet the penguins, there are worse places to be in the summer.

 Hit the Beach And Do Water Sports